-Japan to extend loan to help Malaysia’s debt problem
+Japan to provide loan to help Malaysia battle debt problem

-TOKYO (AP) — The leaders of Malaysia and Japan have agreed that Japan will issue yen-denominated bonds of up to 200 billion yen ($1.8 billion) to help the Southeast Asian country battle its fiscal deficit.
+TOKYO (AP) — The leaders of Malaysia and Japan agreed Tuesday that Japan will issue yen-denominated bonds of up to 200 billion yen ($1.8 billion) to help the Southeast Asian country battle its large government debt.

-Japanese Prime Minister Shinzo Abe told a news conference Tuesday that Japan also will provide loans to help Malaysia in areas such as education, transportation and people exchanges.
+Japanese Prime Minister Shinzo Abe said Japan also will provide loans to help Malaysia in areas such as education, transportation and people exchanges.

-Malaysian Prime Minister Mahathir Mohamad, who returned to leadership this year, has long advocated learning from Japan’s postwar economic growth.
+Malaysian Prime Minister Mahathir Mohamad, 93, who has long advocated learning from Japan’s postwar economic growth, resumed the country’s leadership in May and is tackling debt problems left behind by his predecessor.

-Earlier Tuesday, Emperor Akihito presented Mahathir with one of Japan’s highest awards for his international and cultural achievement.
+“I have so much respect for Prime Minister Mahathir’s vigorous effort to build a country of fairness by once again bearing a heavy responsibility as leader,” Abe told a joint news conference.
+He said Japan is committed to continuing its cooperation and assistance for Malaysia, including in investment, technology and infrastructure, including high-speed train systems.

 Most Read Business Stories